 "I know, but I'll miss you anyway."
 Al's bright green eyes lit up.
 "I know!
 You should wait 'til next year to start school.
 If you start this year, then you'll have to go alone, but if you wait 'til next year, then Victoire will be old enough to start with you."

 "Maybe I would if I could, Al, but that isn't allowed."At the boy's crestfallen expression, Teddy placed his arm around him and added, "I'll write to you.
-Aunt Hermione says that you and Rose can read sentences already."
+Hermione says you and Rose can read sentences already."

 Al perked up a bit at that.
-"Yeah, she told us that we're really advanced," he stated proudly.
+"Yeah, she told us we're really advanced," he stated proudly.

 "I'm sure you are."
-He kissed Al's forehead in godbrotherly affection.
+He kissed Al's forehead in god-brotherly affection.
 "You know, even geniuses need sleep."

 Al sat up straighter.
 "I decline," he announced in what he regarded as a sophisticated fashion.

-Teddy knew that he needed to be firm if he was going to convince Al to rest, though concealing his amusement at Al's childishly clever audacity was difficult.
+Teddy knew he needed to be firm if he was going to convince Al to rest, though concealing his amusement at Al's childishly clever audacity was difficult.
 "Ginny won't let me tuck you in anymore if you don't go to sleep."

 Al pondered this claim for a couple of seconds.
 "All right," he finally submitted, handing Teddy the photograph and laying back down.
-As soon as he removed his glasses Teddy secured the bedclothes around Al again and turned on the cauldron-shaped nightlight.
+As soon as he removed his glasses, Teddy secured the bedclothes around Al again and turned on the cauldron-shaped nightlight.
 "Thanks for the story, Teddy.
 It wasn't boring at all."